Dead Man on Campus: Plot

-Next, they try Buckley Schrank, a computer geek who thinks Bill Gates wants his brain.
+Next they try Buckley Schrank, a computer geek who thinks Bill Gates wants his brain.
 After they move him in, they try to push him over the edge.
-First, Cooper poses as a suicide hotline volunteer, and when Buckley calls, he tells him he is Bill Gates and wants his brain.
-Then, Cooper buys equipment that may assist in a suicide (rope, daggers, prescription drugs) and as Josh and he are trying to plant them around the dorm room, Buckley discovers the pair hiding from him with a noose and knife in hand.
-He, thinking they are trying to kill him, and that the conspiracy is real, runs away.
+First, Cooper poses as a suicide hotline volunteer, and when Buckley calls, tells him he is Bill Gates and wants his brain.
+Cooper buys items that may be used in a suicide (rope, daggers, prescription drugs), but as he and Josh are trying to plant them around the dorm room, Buckley discovers them and flees, thinking that the conspiracy is real and they are trying to kill him.

 Finally, Josh and Cooper move in with Matt Noonan, a moody rock musician.
 Later, Cooper catches him singing show tunes and learns he was voted Mr. Happy in high school, leading them to believe that he is only pretending to be depressed to impress girls and make a name for himself in music.
 Facing the loss of his scholarship, Josh stands on the edge of a bridge, about to commit suicide himself.
 Cooper tells Josh he is not a failure and talks him down.
 When Josh comes down from the bridge, he reveals to Cooper that he was faking his suicide attempt so the school would not fail him, and Cooper would look like a hero to his father.

 The film ends with Josh narrating that he was given an additional semester to improve his grades, in which he saved his scholarship, and that Cooper became a more serious student, but did work summers cleaning toilets for his father's business to learn how to eventually take over.

 Cast

-Filming location
+Production

+Filming occurred in early-mid 1997, and it was originally intended to be released in August 1997, in time for the start of the new college school year.
+It was the first role Alyson Hannigan did after completing work on the inaugural season of Buffy the Vampire Slayer, which was airing on The WB as the movie was being shot.
+Two of the cast members, Poppy Montgomery and Corey Page, were born in Australia, although both used fake American accents for their characters.

 Scenes were shot on the campus of University of the Pacific (Stockton, California), Modesto's 7th Street Bridge, and outside the campus of University of Southern California.